EdizonTN/KEMET.lplib/README.md

 ## Description

 This is an unofficial testing [LibrePCB](https://librepcb.org) library.
+Kemet THD ceramic capacitors series 315, 317, 320 and 322.
+For each value is order code TME.EU or/and Farnell.

 Total: 47 devices